RenaKunisaki/StarFoxAdventures/README.md

 - Navigate by dragging the mouse buttons, arrow keys, A, and S
 - Very likely to not work on any machine besides my own without a bit of hacking
 - Also includes a nifty GLSL Python framework I made which can be useful for other projects (and in fact was ripped from one)

+### patches
+Source for Amethyst Edition mod.

+### GSAE01.map
+Symbol map automatically exported from Ghidra.
+Symbol names made up by me for the most part.